 We employ image classification to data collected by spacecraft (e.g., Mars orbiters and rovers) to enable content-based search (e.g., "all images containing craters").

 We are creating an automated system that scans through scientific publications about Mars to extract information about named surface targets (rocks, soils, etc.) and their composition.
-The extracted information is compiled into a searchable encyclopedia, which is publicly available through the MSL Analyst's Notebook (click "Search", then "Targets").
+The extracted information is compiled into a searchable encyclopedia.
+You can access MTE data at these locations: